What’s good about it:

 Pumpkin is a great source of carotenoid antioxidants that are anti-inflammatory to the body and help to support a healthy immune system.
 Pumpkin is low GI, a good source of fibre that will fill you up without blowing you out.
 The potassium content of pumpkin is awesome.
 So it makes a perfect pre and post workout recovery fuel for the body.
 Potassium helps restore the body’s balance of electrolytes and supports heart and muscle function.

 Greens such as fresh parsley and basil are full of superfood goodness that is anti-inflammatory to the body.
-Parsley is rich in chemoprotective oils that can help neutralise carcinogens as well as chlorophyll that is the single most critical substance in plants that allows them to absorb light from the sun and convert that light into usable energy.
-Chlorophyll helps to nourish the digestive system, support detoxification and elimination and helps to alkalinise the body.
+Parsley is rich in chemoprotective oils that can help neutralize carcinogens as well as chlorophyll that is the single most critical substance in plants that allows them to absorb light from the sun and convert that light into usable energy.
+Chlorophyll helps to nourish the digestive system, support detoxification and elimination and helps to alkalinize the body.

 Garlic and black pepper are anti-inflammatory and can stimulate digestion.